Beth Cobden

-Beth Cobden (3 February 1993) is an England netball international.
-She was a member of the England teams that won gold medals at the 2017 Fast5 Netball World Series and the 2018 Commonwealth Games.
-At club level, she was a member of the Northern Thunder/Manchester Thunder teams that won Netball Superleague titles in 2012 and 2014.
-She also played in two grand finals for Loughborough Lightning which won their first ever Superleague title in 2021.
-In 2019 she signed for Adelaide Thunderbirds of Suncorp Super Netball.
+Beth Cobden (born 3 February 1993) is an English international netball player.
+She plays for Loughborough Lightning in the Netball Super League and is a member of the England national netball team.
+She won gold with England at the 2017 Fast5 Netball World Series and the 2018 Commonwealth Games.

+She was a member of the Northern Thunder/Manchester Thunder team that won Netball Super League titles in 2012 and 2014.
+She won a further three Super League titles with Loughborough Lightning including their first ever title in 2021 and subsequent 2023 and 2024 wins.

-Early life, family and education
+Early life and education

 Cobden is the daughter of Ian and Pat Cobden.
 She was raised in Staffordshire, living in Heath Hayes and Lichfield and attending Five Ways Primary School in Cannock.
 Her older brother, Jack Cobden, is a former England under-20 rugby union international who subsequently represented Romania at senior level.
 Another brother, Joe Cobden, represented England at under-18 level.

 Cobden was introduced to netball by her mother.
 She subsequently began playing for local clubs, Newhall and Parkside.
 The Sutton Coldfield–based Parkside club also produced players like Ama Agbeze and Layla Guscoth.
 Between 2011 and 2015 Cobden attended the University of Manchester where she gained a BA in Accounting and Finance.
-Together with Helen Housby, she also represented Manchester in BUCS intervarsity netball competitions.
+Together with Helen Housby, she also represented University of Manchester in BUCS netball competitions.

-Playing career
+Club career

 Manchester Thunder

 Between 2011 and 2015 Cobden played for Northern Thunder/Manchester Thunder.
-She was a member of the Thunder teams that won Netball Superleague titles in 2012 and 2014.
+She was a member of the Thunder teams that won Netball Super League titles in 2012 and 2014.